grimmpp/home-assistant-eltako/docs/gateways/readme.md

 | Baud rate | 9600 |
 | Tool for chip configuration | [DolphinStudio](https://www.enocean.com/de/produkt/dolphinstudio/?ts=1701468463) |
 | Sender Address Range | TCM300 has 128 address in the range of 0xFF80_0000 to 0xFFFF_FFFE starting at a base address (BaseId).  |

+#### Pro
+* Less traffic overhead than FAM14.
+* Can receive status telegrams from all actuators.
+* Can send telegrams to all actuators incl. teach-in telegrams.

+#### Con
+* Cannot receives internal command on the RS485 bu.
+E.g. telegrams from rocker switches conncted via wires to FTS14EM.

 #### Configuration
 1. Specify the type of gateway in the configuration (/homeassistant/configuration.yaml) in Home Assistant.